tdulcet/Distributed-Computing-Scripts/README.md

                         Default: 0
   -n NUM_CACHE, --num-cache=NUM_CACHE
-                        Number of assignments to cache, Default: 0 (automatically set to 1 when doing manual testing) -W DAYSOFWORK, --days-work=DAYSOFWORK
+                        Number of assignments to cache, Default: 0 (automatically incremented by 1 when doing manual testing)
+  -W DAYSOFWORK, --days-work=DAYSOFWORK
-                        Days of work to queue (1-90 days), Default: 3.0 days.
+                        Days of work to queue (1-180 days), Default: 3.0 days.
-                        Adds one to num_cache when the time left for the current assignment is less then this number of days.
+                        Adds one to num_cache when the time left for all assignments is less then this number of days.
   --force-pminus1=TESTS_SAVED
                         Force P-1 factoring before LL/PRP tests and/or change
                         the default PrimeNet PRP tests_saved value.